Four Doors cave site, Telde: Conservation issues

 The site has suffered a notable deterioration due to the natural erosion from wind and water, but also to human actions since up to recently the majority of the caves were used and modified to stable goats and sheep.

-In the fifties of the 20th century this archaeological space was used as cinematographic stage for the filming of the film Tirma, led by Silvana Pampanini.
+In the 1950s this archaeological space was used as cinematographic stage for the filming of the film Tirma, led by Silvana Pampanini.
 For the filming of one of the scenes a large tuff maquette was realised of the Four Doors cave, generating great deteriorations to the original archaeological space.

 The Four Doors cave site is listed in Spanish Heritage as a Site of cultural interest in the category "Archaeological site" since May 25, 1972, by decree nr.
 1435/1972.
 The decree was published in the B.O.E.
 (Boletín Oficial de España, Spain official journal) nr.
 136 on June 7, 1972.

 As of 1999, most of the site's land was private property.
 At that time the government was negotiating to buy it and that of other nearby sites.

 It is currently opened to the public as Archaeological Park.